Qinaii/Expansion.Rostow/README.md

 This .rar including a mpmission for the map Rostow Patch 1.12

-Permission to upload this file from LieutenantMaster [Project Developer and Scripter of Expansion]
+Permission to upload this file from https://github.com/LieutenantMaster [Project Developer and Scripter of Expansion]

 # Further Updates?
 Yes i will updates it each Rostow or DayZ update.